billboardcat/ece477-freshbyte/README.md

 ## Components
 ### These are the final components used in the `ece477-nucleo-integration` project.
+Not listed are the resistors and capacitors required by some of these peripherals / used provide filtering on our analog inputs.

 * STM32L053 Nucleo-64
 * Ai-Thinker ESP8266 (ESP-12E)
 * Adafruit Miniboost 5V @ 1A (TPS61023)